-1.1 ELSA shall be continuously committed to human rights awareness, human rights education, and respect of the rule of law.
-ELSA shall strive to be recognised for a strictly legal, academic and impartial approach to human rights.
+- 1.1 ELSA shall be continuously committed to raising awareness and providing education on human rights and the rule of law. - 1.2 ELSA shall set out focus topics that require special attention from the perspective of human rights and rule of law.
+ELSA shall strive to be recognised for a strictly legal, academic, fact-based and impartial approach to these topics.